DigitalPublishingToolkit/Money-Lab-Reader/docs/2_3-RethelAbdollah.md

 but highlights which Sharia principles are violated and thus seeks to inculcate greater awareness of Sharia principles.

-[Fig. 1: Screenshot of Prohibited Margin Trading.
-This transaction violates specific provision 3h of Fatwa No. 80: Actions included in riba category.]
+![Fig. 1: Screenshot of Prohibited Margin Trading.
+This transaction violates specific provision 3h of Fatwa No. 80: Actions included in riba category.](media/Images_Rethel/Rethel_image1.jpg)

-[Fig. 2: Screenshot of Prohibited Short Selling.
-This transaction violates specific provision 3h of Fatwa No. 80: Actions included in bai’ as-ma’dum category.]
+![Fig. 2: Screenshot of Prohibited Short Selling.
+This transaction violates specific provision 3h of Fatwa No. 80: Actions included in bai’ as-ma’dum category.](media/Images_Rethel/Rethel_image2.jpg)

 The inculcation of ethical behaviour in market transactions through Fatwa No. 80 and SOTS is the result of a process of *double